Skip to main content

 • Article 1366: electronic signature has the same value as handwritten signature under reliability conditions

-• Article 1367: defines reliability requirements of an electronic signature procedure
+• Article 1367: defines the reliability requirements of an electronic signature process

-• Article 1379: probative value of faithful and durable electronic copy
+• Article 1379: probative value of a faithful and lasting electronic copy

-GDPR No. 2016/679 Payroll data constitutes personal data within the meaning of Article 4 of GDPR.
-Its processing requires: legal basis (legal obligation under Article 6.1.c), limited retention period, enhanced security (encryption, pseudonymisation), employee access rights.
-DPO appointment is mandatory for companies processing such volumes of sensitive data at scale.
+GDPR n°2016/679 Payroll data constitutes personal data within the meaning of article 4 of the GDPR.
+Their processing implies: legal basis (legal obligation under article 6.1.c), limited retention period, reinforced security (encryption, pseudonymisation), employee access rights.
+Appointment of a DPO is mandatory for companies processing such volumes of sensitive data at scale.

 ETSI Standards